CPD Hours: 18 hours

 Course Length: Six weeks

 Course Format: An intensive tutor-moderated online learning experience.
-Resources include a combination of one-hour weekly reading tutorials, electronic course notes, shared discussion forums with colleagues and the tutor, including case-based approaches and self-assessment tasks as well as supplementary reading
+Resources include a combination of one-hour weekly reading tutorials, electronic course notes, videos, shared discussion forums with colleagues and the tutor, including case-based approaches, self-assessment tasks as well as supplementary reading

 - Pathophysiology, nursing management and skills associated with: